-So let’s start with all you square faced beauties.
+So let’s start with all you square-faced beauties.
 The style of fringe that will typically suit you is a is one that is cut to the side.
-Having the fringe slightly broken and rounded will help soften a squared jawline.
+Having the fringe slightly broken and rounded will help soften a square jawline.
 Having a side fringe on a squarer face will also create a softer look while showing off cheekbones, offering a supermodel look.
 A square face means a squarer jaw but with this fringe style, it will help to reduce any sharpness.

 For a rounder face, a shorter, layered fringe is a great style to create length, these are also known as micro- fringes.
 Having a shorter fringe will show off eyes and cheeks while creating the illusion of squaring off a rounded edge.
 Another great fringe for a rounder face is a side swoop which is soft around the edges, but long and wider at the cheek.
 This will bring depth to the face while being super flattering.

 A heart-shaped face suits a long and broken fringe that is swept across to the side from a centre parting.
 With a heart-shaped face, you typically will have killer cheekbones so embrace them!
 Working your cheekbones will take the emphasis away from the chin, as a chin on a heart-shaped face is usually more pointed.

 For a diamond-shaped face, a face that is wider at the cheekbones, anything usually suits!
 If you have this shape you are extremely lucky as the preferred style is completely up to you.
 If you wanted some more guidance with what fringe to have, think more towards your lifestyle and how having a fringe could impact the day to day activities you take.
 For example, if you are typically low maintenance option for a broken fringe which can be taken to the side for ease and styling.